Beginner's Guide to Understanding Histograms: Learn How to Nail Exposure in Your Photos

 We can use this type of graph, or histogram, to plot all kinds of data where we have a continuous set of numbers and discrete bins (groups).

 For example, we could graph the frequency of people’s ages in a movie theater by grouping people into bins representing different decades.

 Or, as another example, we could graph the frequency of tree heights in a forest by grouping all of the trees into bins representing different height categories.

 In the case of photography, as I’ll discuss next, the frequency of pixels in a digital image can be grouped by their level of brightness.

-Histograms Used For Digital Photography
+How Histograms Are Used For Digital Photography

 Histograms used in photography graphically display the number of light and dark pixels in a photograph.